Canan0063/responsive-survey-page-html-css-bootstrap/README.md

-This responsive survey page is designed in HTML by using Bootstrap framework.
+An online shopping survey page is designed in HTML with Bootstrap framework.